Last updated on February 1, 2022

 We recommend creating short, descriptive, 2-3 word slugs, including the primary keyword (or phrase) for each page.
 Use hyphens to separate words.

-Important: if you change the slug for a page, you’ll need to set up a 301 redirect to point the old URL to the new one.
-This guide from Squarespace covers how to do it.
+Note: if you change a URL on your site you should set up a 301 redirect to point the old URL to the new one.
+To manage redirects, we recommend the free Redirection plugin.

 Learn more about URL slugs/permalinks